-So, to celebrate the release of the Anatomy Collection within our online learning platform Lt, we are very excited to offer our anatomy-loving friends ten free high-quality anatomy images that you can download and use for your anatomy teaching!
+So, to celebrate World Anatomy Day 2023, we are very excited to offer our anatomy-loving friends ten free high-quality anatomy images that you can download and use for your anatomy teaching!

 Take a peek at the images, and download below: